Property law advice for charities

 Dealings with land by a charity are subject to special rules.

 Many charities own freehold or leasehold property.
-Legal advice is essential for any dealings concerning charities leasing property, and there are additional requirements and procedures for property owned by charities.
+Legal advice from experienced charity property lawyers is essential for any dealings concerning charities leasing property, and there are additional requirements and procedures for property owned by charities.
 It is vital that charities are aware of these and follow the requirements.

 Our specialist charity lawyers can advise on: